The 3 AM Question That Haunts Every Entrepreneur

 The results came fast.

-By the end of 2009, my marketing skills (definitely not my photography talent) got me named "best portrait photographer" in Kansas City.
+By the end of 2009, my marketing skills (definitely not my photography work) got me named "best portrait photographer" in Kansas City.

 It was a landslide.